Serendipity at Palabras Bookstore

 “You capture the universal in the specific, and the best way to do that is through the personal.”

 Kathy also owns "The Crafty Chica" store next to Palabras on 16th street and McDowell in Phoenix.
-It's a great place to find unique art pieces that will fill your home with color and joy.
+It's a beautiful space where you can find unique art pieces that will fill your home with color and joy.
 You can also find her artwork online at craftychicastore.com, on Facebook at facebook.com/kathycanomurillo/ and on Instagram @craftychica.

-Learn more about Palabras bookstore as well at palabrasbookstore.com, on Facebook (facebook.com/Palabrasbookstore/), and on Instragram @palabras_bookstore.
+Learn more about Palabras bookstore at palabrasbookstore.com, on Facebook facebook.com/Palabrasbookstore/, and on Instragram @palabras_bookstore.

 Dominique Daye Hunter (Black, Sappony/Irish/Polish descent) is a poet/spoken word/hiphop artist, short story writer, and clothing line entrepreneur.
 She is the co-founder of Indigenous Womxn In Solidarity Empowered + Rising and The LuLu Experience: Festival and Publication.
 Hunter is currently working on her B.S. in Nonprofit Leadership Management with an emphasis in American Indian Studies, and lives between the southeast + southwestern U.S. Follow her journey on Instagram @ddayehunter.